Thalivar/SwordSong/README.md

 🗡️ SwordSong

 SwordSong is a text-based RPG Discord bot set in the dark fantasy realm of Azefarnia, where players take on the role of adventurers in a crumbling world of monsters, guilds, and powerful artifacts.
-Inspired by gothic fantasy and classic RPG systems, SwordSong offers a command-driven adventure experience through Discord.
+It's inspired by gothic fantasy and classic RPG systems, SwordSong offers a command-driven adventure experience through Discord.

 ✨ Features

     Create and customize a character to join the SwordSong guild